About the Town

 Friday night hawkers markets, parklets, a pop-up cinema, weekend farmers’ markets, free WiFi, as well as commissioning murals and urban artworks are just some of the activation projects that have garnered the Town of Victoria Park both local and international attention.
 The Town attributes the success of these projects to its enabling attitude when it comes to partnering with local community groups; cutting the red tape and encouraging them to implement initiatives that will activate the Albany Highway ‘strip’ and other community activity areas.

-The Burswood Peninsula, with Crown Perth, the new Perth Stadium, Perth Racing and pop-up waterpark Splash City, is set to be the entertainment capital of Western Australia.
+The Burswood Peninsula, home to Crown Perth, the new Perth Stadium and Perth Racing, is set to be the entertainment capital of Western Australia.

-The Town is also home to Curtin University, Brightwater Care Group, VisAbility, Perth Football Club and the future home of the West Coast Eagles at Lathlain Park.
+The Town is also home to Curtin University, Brightwater Care Group, VisAbility, Perth Football Club and the West Coast Eagles, headquartered at Mineral Resources Park in Lathlain.

 Leisure and sporting facilities available to residents and visitors include the Victoria Park Library, Aqualife and Leisurelife Centres, as well as local parks and reserves.